AbdulrahmanAlsumaih/PasswordGeneratorAPI/README.md

 # PasswordGeneratorAPI

-PasswordGeneratorAPI is a Python library to generate secure password using FastAPI
+PasswordGeneratorAPI is REST API using FastAPI to generate random passwords that meet requirements that the user defines in POST requests.

 ## Installation